 - Installing, downloading or using any unauthorized software or computer files, particularly without the use of an approved virus protection program.

 - Inserting viruses and other malicious software (worms, Trojan Horses, logic bombs, trap doors) to destroy records or to penetrate or impair system functions.

-- The downloading, introduction, or use of hacking tools and the use of an information system to illegally enter other government or private sector systems or networks.
-In 1998 an Air Force enlisted man installed software on several office computers that allowed him to control them from his home personal computer.
-These intrusions and their source were detected by the AF Communication Emergency Response Team (AFCERT).
-A search of his personal computer revealed evidence of hacking, software piracy, and the possession of child pornography.
+- The downloading, introduction or use of hacking tools and the use of an information system to enter other government or private sector systems or networks illegally.
+In 1998, an Air Force enlisted man installed software on several office computers that allowed him to control them from his home personal computer.
+These intrusions and their source were detected by the AF Computer Emergency Response Team (AFCERT).
+A search of his personal computer revealed evidence of hacking, software piracy and the possession of child pornography.

 Related: Discover your perfect career path and get customized job recommendations based on your military experience and vocational interests with Military.com's Military Skills Translator + Personality Assessment.